raghavgh/gofast/README.md

 func NewCacheRepo() *CacheRepo {
     return &CacheRepo{
-        // 1 is the algorithm type for LRU
+        // gofast.LRU is the algorithm type for LRU.
+	// 1000 is limit of your cache.
         MetaCache: gofast.NewCache(1000, gofast.LRU),
     }
 }